-Lorenzo Melchor is PhD in Molecular and Cellular Biology by the Universidad Autónoma de Madrid (2008) and Master Student in Policy Analysis in the Universitat Oberta de Catalunya.
+Lorenzo Melchor has a PhD in Molecular and Cellular Biology by the Universidad Autónoma de Madrid (2008) and Master Student in Policy Analysis in the Universitat Oberta de Catalunya.
 He works as EU science advice and diplomacy officer in the Spanish Foundation for Science and Technology (FECYT), being directly involved in the S4D4C consortium.
 Formerly he has been science adviser in the Spanish Embassy in London between 2015-2018.
 Additionally, Lorenzo has been a biomedical researcher for 13 years with an international career in Spain, US, and UK, and over 30 peer-reviewed scientific articles.

 Lorenzo is a specialist in designing and executing different schemes to bring scientific knowledge and public policies together.
 He participated as a fellow in the Royal Society Pairing Scheme in 2013, designed and organised two editions of Ambassadors for Science—a pairing programme between scientists and diplomats in the Spanish embassy in London—and conceived and developed different training workshops in Europe and Latinoamerica.